livecode/livecode-ide/Documentation/guides/Extending LiveCode.md

 ### Uploading Extensions to the Store

-To upload a packaged extension to the store log in to your LiveCode account and go to the Extensions section of the Developer area.
+To upload a packaged extension to the store log in to your LiveCode account and go to the [Extensions](https://livecode.com/account/developer/extensions) section of the Developer area.

-Any extensions you have uploaded will be show here, and you have the option to add new extensions.
+Any extensions you have uploaded will be shown here, and you have the option to add new extensions.

 - Click the "Add New Extension" button (if available)
 - Drag your packaged extension (.lce) file into the upload area